floragunncom/search-guard-docs/ldap.md

 ### Advanced: Exclude roles from nested roles lookups

-If the users in your LDAP installation have a huge amount of roles, and you have the requirement to resolve nested roles as well, you might run into the following performance issue:
+If the users in your LDAP installation have a large amount of roles, and you have the requirement to resolve nested roles as well, you might run into the following performance issue:

-* For each of the users roles, Search Guard resolves nested roles
+* For each of the users roles, Search Guard resolves nested roles.
-* This means at least one additional LDAP query per role
+* This means at least one additional LDAP query per role.
 * If a user has many roles, and these roles are deeply nested, this results in a lot of additional LDAP queries
 * This means more network roundtrips and thus, depending on your network latency and LDAP response times, a performance penalty.